Alfred A. Montoya, Jr., FACHE

 Biography

 Alfred A. Montoya Jr., FACHE, is acting assistant under secretary for health, support services/deputy assistant under secretary for health, operations, Veterans Health Administration/Department of Veterans Affairs, Washington, D.C.
+Board certified in healthcare management as an ACHE Fellow, Mr. Montoya served as the ACHE Regent for Veterans Affairs from 2022 to 2024 and on various ACHE committees.

 Mr. Montoya was appointed to his current role in February 2023.
 Prior to that, he served as senior advisor to the U.S. deputy under secretary for health, Department of Veterans Affairs, from 2022 to 2023.
 He served as medical center director, VA Connecticut Healthcare System, from 2019 to 2022, medical center director, Manchester VA Medical Center, from 2018 to 2019, medical center director, White River Junction VA Medical Center, from 2016 to 2018, and assistant director, VA Connecticut Healthcare System, from 2012 to 2016.
 He previously served in the U.S. Air Force for over 10 years.